 You may export but not produce or manufacture the goods (for example, you are a trading company, broker, or vendor dealing in the goods).
 In such cases it is important that you forward a copy of this questionnaire to the relevant manufacturers immediately.
-You should also inform the investigation case officer of the contact details for these manufacturers.
+You should also inform the Case Manager of the contact details for these manufacturers.